kwur/new-kwur-site/_posts/2010-03-31-album-review-ron-contour-and-factor-saffron.md

 ---
 <div class="pf-content">
   <p>
-    This guy (an alter-ego of former Swollen Members MC Moka Only) is apparently MF Doom&#8217;s non-union Canadian equvialent.
-I say that with all due respect; he shares Viktor Vaughn&#8217;s mumbly yet smooth flow and acrobatic wordplay.
+    This guy (an alter-ego of former Swollen Members MC Moka Only) is apparently MF Doom’s non-union Canadian equvialent.
+I say that with all due respect; he shares Viktor Vaughn’s mumbly yet smooth flow and acrobatic wordplay.
 The beats here are great too, Factor provides a slightly jazzy De La Soul like old school sound.
 Plus, Ron Contour raps a lot about food.
 I love food!
 Play all!
   </p>

   <p>